-I am a Christian, a husband, a father, and a pastor, in that order.
+I am a Christian, a husband, a father, a pastor, and a leader.

 I grew up in Omaha.
 I was educated at the University of Oklahoma and Reformed Theological Seminary.
-After prior stints as a campus ministry leader and a college pastor, I founded the Coram Deo Church Community in the fall of 2005.
+I founded the Coram Deo Church Community in the fall of 2005 and have led it ever since.
 My wife and I have four children who keep us honest and teach us much about God’s grace.

 My primary roles within Coram Deo include preaching, vision, strategy, and theological leadership.
 In my spare time you can find me on the basketball court, in the coffee shop with a philosophy book in hand, at home hanging out with my wife and kids, or in the garage working with my hands.